The Benefits of an Early Bedtime — Tips from the Sleep Lady

 Don’t Push Bedtime Too Early

-I mentioned this before, but if you find that your child isn’t tired in the evening, take a look at her naps.
+You won’t see the benefits of an early bedtime if your baby or child can’t fall asleep early enough.
+If you find that your child isn’t tired in the evening, take a look at her naps.
 If she’s napping consistently in the late afternoon, this may be interfering with her bedtime.
-You may want to shift her late afternoon nap to earlier afternoon or eliminate it altogether (only if your child still takes three naps).
+You may want to shift her late afternoon nap to earlier afternoon or eliminate it altogether if your child still takes three naps.

 If you’re not overestimating your baby’s bedtime, take a look at the current status of your sleep coaching, and, if needed, repeat The Shuffle for a few nights to help reinforce the good sleep habits that she’s learned.